 The reason why the belly didn’t budge is because sit ups are not metabolic demanding.
 Think about it.
 How hard are you breathing after a set or two of sit ups?
-Unless you’re working out in a sauna, there is’t even a trickle of sweat dripping off your brow.
+Unless you’re working out in a sauna, not even a trickle of sweat drips off your brow.

 Of course they work the abs, though not the most effective method.
 But they don’t have any effect on belly fat.
 You may develop a killer 6-pack, but unless the fat gets burned off, no one will ever see it.